-At the end of a cycle, every feature of the product needs to be thoroughly checked by a product expert to see if the code changes have introduced any unforeseen problem.
+At the end of a sprint, every feature of the product needs to be thoroughly checked by a product expert to see if the code changes have introduced any unforeseen problem.
 This manual regression testing is time-intensive and requires a lot of manual effort.

 “Enter UI Automation.”